galgantar/standard-deviants/index.markdown

 - **858,490 hyperlinks** between 55,863 subreddits
 - Sentiment analysis of cross-subreddit posts
 - Text properties including readability, sentiment, and linguistic features
-- User and subreddit embeddings
 - Temporal data spanning January 2014 to April 2017
 - **[Reddit Hyperlinks Network](https://snap.stanford.edu/data/soc-RedditHyperlinks.html)**: A directed, signed, temporal network of subreddit-to-subreddit hyperlinks with rich text features and sentiment annotations.

+## The Seasoning - Subreddit Embeddings
+The seasoning, which makes the stew more enjoyable is also extracted from [Stanford SNAP Reddit datasets](https://snap.stanford.edu/data/index.html):

+- **300 Embeddings each** for more than 30,000 subreddits
+- Covers more than 90% of the crosslinking posts
+- Allows for similarity analysis of subreddits
+- Used for clustering

-## Recommended Ingredients - API enhancment
+## The Topping - API enhancement

 The following ingredients are optional but highly recommended for more sophisticated and advanced taste palettes.
-It cannot be found in the basic dataset, one must go to data scraping. [todo: more about scraping] <br>
+It cannot be found in the basic dataset, one must go to data scraping.
+The data has been lawfully scraped across **150 hours** from the official Reddit API. <br>
 Ultimately, end up with additional ingredients:

 - `ups` (number of upvotes)